 This program provides experiences which are tailored to meet the general teaching and curriculum needs of teachers and other professionals.
 The teaching credential is not required.
-The candidate for this degree selects coursework centered around his/her goals and objectives.
+The candidate for this degree selects coursework centered on his/her goals and objectives.
 This program allows a maximum flexibility in selecting a course of study for a Master's degree.

-Acceptance into the Master of Arts in General Education degree program is accomplished by completing and submitting the following:
+Application to the Master of Arts in General Education degree program requires the completion and submission the following:

-- l.
-Application for admission to the Graduate Admissions Office, along with two official copies of transcripts from all colleges/universities attended, and a completed Letter of Intent. - 2.
-General Education program application (available in the School of Education). - 3.
-Two letters of recommendation.
-(Forms may be obtained in the School of Education.) - 4.
-Cumulative undergraduate GPA of 2.8; or a 2.85 GPA in the last 60 semester units of coursework taken; or a 3.0 GPA in at least 9 units of graduate level coursework is required. - 5.
-Interview with Program Coordinator.
+- 1. Graduate Division Application: Submitted directly to the Graduate Division Office. - 2.
+Transcripts: two copies of official transcripts from all colleges/universities attended.
+These should be sent directly to the Graduate Admissions Office. - 3.
+Letter of Intent. - 4.
+General Education Program Application: Available in the School of Education - 5.
+Two Letters of Recommendation: Forms may be obtained in the School of Education. - 6.
+Interview with the Program Director. - 7.
+GPA Requirement: Cumulative undergraduate GPA of 2.8; or a 2.85 GPA in the last 60 semester units of undergraduate coursework taken; or a 3.0 GPA in at least 9 units of graduate level coursework is required.